An ergodic control problem for many-server multiclass queueing systems with cross-trained servers

 But this follows using the second part of Lemma~\ref{L5.2} and lower semicontinuity of the map.
 We also have

 Hence using Theorem~\ref{T-exist}, we conclude that

-\end{proof} Now we proceed to prove asymptotic upper bound.
-The idea is to construct a sequence of admissible policy that achieves $\varrho_*$.
+\end{proof} Next we proceed to prove the asymptotic upper bound.
+The idea is to construct a sequence of admissible policies that achieves $\varrho_*$.
 One main obstacle with such construction is that the minimizer of the HJB \eqref{HJB} might not be continuous, in general.
 Therefore we use the perturbed HJB \eqref{eps-HJB}.
 Let $u:\Rd\to\M$ be a continuous function and $u(x)\in\M(x)$ for all $x$.
 Using $u$ we construct an admissible policy for every $n$ as follows.
 Recall that $\lfl a\rfl$ denotes the largest integer small or equal to $a\in\R$.
 For $X^n(t)\in\Rd_+$, we define,

 where $\Hat{X}^n$ denotes the scaled version of $X^n$ under diffusion settings.
 We also define